hashicorp/terraform-provider-awscc/docs/resources/sagemaker_domain.md

 - `docker_settings` (Attributes) A collection of settings that are required to start docker-proxy server. (see [below for nested schema](#nestedatt--domain_settings--docker_settings))
 - `r_studio_server_pro_domain_settings` (Attributes) A collection of settings that update the current configuration for the RStudioServerPro Domain-level app. (see [below for nested schema](#nestedatt--domain_settings--r_studio_server_pro_domain_settings))
-- `security_group_ids` (List of String) The security groups for the Amazon Virtual Private Cloud that the Domain uses for communication between Domain-level apps and user apps.
+- `security_group_ids` (List of Dynamic) The security groups for the Amazon Virtual Private Cloud that the Domain uses for communication between Domain-level apps and user apps.

 <a id="nestedatt--domain_settings--docker_settings"></a>
 ### Nested Schema for `domain_settings.docker_settings`